Install on FreeBSD

 tar xvzf splunk_package_name.tgz -C /opt

-Note: When you install Splunk with a tarball:
+Note: When you install Splunk Enterprise with a tar file:

 - Some non-GNU versions of